Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 The taproom slowly clears out over the following two hours.
 Nikolai and Karl Wachter stumble outside and collapse in the inn's shed, too drunk to make their way home.

-If the players rented rooms for the night, [[Non-Player Characters#Danika Dorakova|Danika]] eventually approaches their table and offers to show them to their rooms.
+If the players rented rooms for the night, [[Personnages Non-Joueurs#Danika Dorakova|Danika]] eventually approaches their table and offers to show them to their rooms.
 (See **N2l.
 Guest Rooms** and <span class="citation">N2m.
 Guest Room (p.
 102)</span>).
 During the tour, Danika lets them know that they're free to request fresh linens or a tub of hot water (for a bath) be brought up to their rooms.
 "Breakfast is served at first light," she says warmly, and adds, "Feel free to let us know if you need anything else."

 ***Milestone.*** Arriving in Vallaki completes a story milestone.
 When the party takes its first long rest in Vallaki, award each player 1,000 XP, plus an additional 250 XP if they successfully escorted Ireena to Vallaki.
 (The players don't need to bring Ireena to St. Andral's church to receive this XP.)
 ## C12c.
 Morning in Vallaki
 ### Urwin's Advice
 When the players first emerge from their rooms onto <span class="citation">N2k.
-Guest Balcony</span> the following morning, [[Non-Player Characters#Urwin Martikov|Urwin]]—who is taking down the chairs from the taproom tables—asks them to come downstairs to the bar to speak.
+Guest Balcony</span> the following morning, [[Personnages Non-Joueurs#Urwin Martikov|Urwin]]—who is taking down the chairs from the taproom tables—asks them to come downstairs to the bar to speak.

 Lowering his voice, Urwin warns the players that they must be cautious in Vallaki—both due to the town's harsh system of law enforcement and recent political tensions.
 Urwin can share the following additional information, as described in <span class="citation">Vallaki Lore (p.
 96)</span>: